Pope Benedict XVI: Social network use

 In December 2012, the Vatican announced that Benedict XVI had joined social networking website Twitter, under the handle @Pontifex.
 His first tweet was made on 12 December and was "Dear friends, I am pleased to get in touch with you through Twitter.
 Thank you for your generous response.
 I bless all of you from my heart."
 On 28 February 2013, the day he retired, the tweets were archived, and @Pontifex read "Sede Vacante".
-The @Pontifex account would subsequently be handed over to Benedict's successors, Francis and Leo XIV.
+The @Pontifex account was subsequently handed over to Benedict's successors, Francis and Leo XIV.

+Sport

+Benedict XVI was a supporter of Bayern Munich F.C.
+He was made the honorary club member in 2012, shortly before the resignation had been effective.

 Distinctions

 In 2013, one of Notre-Dame de Paris' new bells was named Benoît-Joseph after Benedict.

 A variety of awards and honours were given to Benedict including the following: